furkandursun947/github-repo-analyzer/README.md

-# GitHub Repo Analizörü
+# GitHub Repo Analyzer

-Bu uygulama, GitHub repo URL'si alarak repo hakkında detaylı bilgiler (kullanılan teknolojiler, diller, bağımlılıklar, vb.) sunan bir analiz aracıdır.
+This application is an analysis tool that provides detailed information about a GitHub repository (technologies used, languages, dependencies, etc.) by taking a GitHub repo URL.

-## Özellikler
+## Features

-- GitHub repo analizi
+- GitHub repo analysis
-- Kullanılan dillerin görsel grafiği
+- Visual graph of languages used
-- Tespit edilen teknolojilerin listesi
+- List of detected technologies
-- Paket bağımlılıklarının detaylı görünümü
+- Detailed view of package dependencies
-- Katkıda bulunanların listesi
+- List of contributors

-## Teknolojik Altyapı
+## Technology Stack

 ### Frontend